-The Washing Machine Water Supply Faucets are located below the lavatory cabinet.
+The Washing Machine Water Supply Faucets are located below the lavatory cabinet or inside bathroom wardrobe cabinet, depending on model.

 NOTE: Always turn Water Supply Faucets OFF when not using the Washing Machine to avoid possible water leaks if a hose or hose gasket should fail.